top of page

 Finding the overarching argument in your cultural anthropology monograph

-In cultural anthropology, this overarching argument could be a theoretical argument or an
+In cultural anthropology, this overarching argument could be a theoretical argument or an ethnographic argument.

 Chapter-level arguments